-Paper Monuments is a series of opportunities, events, and interventions designed to elevate the voices of the people of New Orleans, as a critical process to creating symbols of our city that represent our collective vision, and to honor the erased histories of the people, places, movements, and events that have made up the past 300 years as we look to the future.
+Paper Monuments is a public art and public history project designed to elevate the voices of the people of New Orleans, as a critical process towards creating new narratives and symbols of our city that represent our collective vision, and to honor the erased histories of the people, places, movements, and events that have made up the past 300 years as we look to the future.

 March 12, 2018

 Official Statement by Colloqate Design on the Paper Monuments process

 Since Mayor Landrieu’s announcement last week that Colloqate Design’s Paper Monuments process would be incorporated into the City’s planning for the future of Lee Circle, our team has been working to address many questions and concerns raised by those encountering the project for the first time.
 We would like to take this opportunity to introduce ourselves, address the most pressing of these questions, and to clarify the intent and approach of Paper Monuments.

 We recognize that for the Mayor, and for many of our citizens, the question of what will replace the monument at Lee Circle is a pressing concern, and we are honored to be considered part of the process by which the City will be making those decisions.
 For Paper Monuments, the question of a singular monument or of a singular location is less important than our conviction that all residents have a right to this city, and an inherent role in shaping the place in which we all live, work, learn and grow together.